tasal9/ZamAI/Google-Summer-of-Code.md

 Note: this year we will likely accept 1-2 students.
 We expect to get more strong proposals than available slots, so we will need to turn some good proposals down.

+## Tips

+- Anywhere a Vim concept (such as "textlock") is mentioned, you can find what it means by using the `:help` command in Nvim (`:help textlock`).
+- Ask questions and post your partial work frequently (every 1-2 days, if possible).
+It's OK if work is messy; just mark the pull request (PR) as "Draft".
+- Take advantage of the continuous integration (CI) systems which automatically run against your pull requests.
+When you send work to a PR, the full test-suite runs on the PR while you continue to work locally.
+- Only a text editor, `cmake`, and a compiler are needed to develop Neovim.
+LSP is very helpful also.
+- See `:help dev-tools` and [CONTRIBUTING.md](https://github.com/neovim/neovim/blob/master/CONTRIBUTING.md) for documentation on building, debugging, and development tips.

 ## Where to ask questions

 Ask questions here: